joshuathompson/poego/README.md

 5. GetLadder
 6. GetPvpMatches

+###Extra Calls
+1. GetEntireLadder
+2. GetEntireLeagueLadder

+These two calls make 75 (unfotunately, due to GGG's API implementation) requests over the course of 25~ seconds to the api in order to get the 15000 maximum ladder entries, with the league function returning the league information as well.
+Be careful with how often you call either of these functions due to rate limiting.

 More information about these calls can be found on the [Path of Exile API Website](https://www.pathofexile.com/developer/docs/api) and in the [godoc](http://godoc.org/github.com/JoshuaThompson/poego).